This is now in your Top Picks!

 The Al Safa Art & Design Library was built and curated specifically for designers and artists.
 Located on Al Wasl Road, it’s a striking contemporary building filled with stylish reading areas, galleries, co-working spaces, audio-visual rooms and a cafe.
 A large open courtyard hosts recitals and film nights in the summer too.
 It’s a truly modern space that inspires creativity and reflection for artists and visitors alike.

-Marvel at the beauty of Mosque of Light
+Marvel at the beauty of the Mosque of Light

 Happiness Meter